RediSearch/RediSearch/docs/Commands.md

         Matcher Format: <2 chars algorithm>:<2 chars language>.
         Currently the only supported algoritm is double metaphone (dm) which is a general phonetic algorithm for latin languages.
         Currently we support those languages: English (en), French (fr), Portuguese (pt) and Spanish (es).
-        Notice that double metaphone is not a language spacific and so it might miss from time to time ...
+        Notice that double metaphone is not a language spacific and so it might might not provide an optimal result.

 ### Complexity
 O(1)